Fermented Soybean Stew (Doenjang-jjigae)

-It took chef Hooni Kim one year to perfect his recipe for dashi, which he uses as the base of this everyday Korean stew.
+It took Korean American chef Hooni Kim an entire year to perfect his mushroom-anchovy dashi, which he uses as the base of this everyday stew.
 Gochujang adds a subtle layer of heat to the broth, and doenjang boosts its richness and silkiness.
+Korean chiles (gochu) range from mild green asagi to red hot cheong-yang, but you can substitute goat horn peppers for this recipe.
+Find all of our Korean recipes here.

 - 6 pieces dried kombu (about 1 oz.)

-- 1⁄2 cup doenjang (Korean fermented soybean paste)
+- ½ cups doenjang (Korean fermented soybean paste)

 - 2 tbsp. gochujang (Korean red chile paste)